-Windows 10 1903 (codenamed “19H1”) introduces a new search option named Enhanced under Find My Files section in the Settings page.
-Many users may be wondering what is the “Enhanced” setting all about, and what’s the difference between Classic and Enhanced search options.
+Windows 10 1903 (codenamed “19H1”) introduces a new search option named Enhanced under the Find My Files section on the Settings page.
+Many users may be wondering what the “Enhanced” setting is all about and the difference between Classic and Enhanced search modes.

 What is “Enhanced” Search in Windows 10?

 Windows 10 by default indexes the user profile folders and the Start menu folder with the exception of

 The Indexing Options applet in the Control Panel also allows you to add more folder locations Search indexing.